Thomas Patterson Brockman

-Colonel Thomas Patterson Brockman (December 4, 1797 – August 20, 1859) was an American merchant and planter in the Greenville District and also owned land in the Spartanburg District.
+Colonel Thomas Patterson Brockman (December 4, 1797 – August 20, 1859) was an American merchant and planter in the Greenville District who also owned land in the Spartanburg District.
 He was born in the Greenville District (now Greenville County), South Carolina, the son of Susannah Patterson and Henry Brockman.
 According to the 1850 slave schedules, he possessed thirty slaves in Greenville.
 He was also a member of the South Carolina House of Representatives and the South Carolina Senate.

 Title of Colonel

 Brockman was listed as a noted member of the community in Greenville as early as 1831, when he served as a parade marshal on the Fourth of July, as appointed by Perry E. Duncan and committee.
 At that ceremony he led three companies of militia, accompanied by Colonel Barron, Colonel Greene, and Major Goodlett.
 Brockman was colonel of the Third Regiment of the state militia (1831–1834).